influxdata/docs-v2/content/influxdb/v2.6/reference/release-notes/influxdb.md

 - Update `/me` and `/users` routes to match documentation.
 - By default, restrict file permissions to 0750 (`drwxr-x---`).
 - Correctly handle `NaN` values returned from InfluxDB scrapers.
-- Pin user interface (UI) to version that addresses dashboard issues.
+- Pin the user interface (UI) to version that addresses dashboard issues.

 ### Maintenance